teachamantofish/ehelp/input/spec.rst

    Under construction

 Navigating a working system is difficult and time consuming.
 Until the eHelp harness idea is more widespread, design principles will remain relatively inaccessible while advice is scattered across various Facebook pages and forums with pioneers helping where they can.
-With luck, the ehelp paradigm will gain enough traction that the hang gliding community can emulate aspects of `OpenPPG <https://openppg.com/>`_ and create its own easy-to-traverse path.
+With luck, the eHelp paradigm will gain enough traction that the hang gliding community can emulate aspects of `OpenPPG <https://openppg.com/>`_ and create its own easy-to-traverse path.

 Until then, moving forward is a bit of work.